 Crochet Vertical Stripes Blanket

-This pattern is versatile, meaning you can switch the hook size and yarn – as long as they compliment each other, and you can make afghans of any size.
+This pattern is versatile, meaning you can switch the hook size and yarn - as long as they complement each other, and you can make afghans of any size.

-The multiple count for this particular stitch is 8 + 4.
+The multiple counts for this particular stitch are 8 + 4.
 So chain in sets of 8 and at the end of the chain, add 4.

 There is an optical illusion happening in this particular stitch.
 Let me explain what you are looking at below.

 You will see in the tutorial below, how this stitch works.
-You could have a lot of fun with this concept with changing colours as often as you wished.
+You could have a lot of fun with this concept with changing colours as often as you wish.